devalih/StatsTrack/README.md

                 Show the result table(ranking) of the competition #${competitionID} with participants sorted <br> according to the gained points
             </li>
             <li>
-                Button to add new participant to the competition(and ranking table)
+                Button to add a new participant to the competition(and ranking table)
             </li>
             <li>
                 Also there you can find which clibming routes(walls) have been finished